 Evolution Through the Ages: A Starry Expansion

 The initial flag of 1777 featured thirteen stars arranged in a circle or in rows.
-As new states joined the Union, the flag underwent several revisions.
-The Flag Act of 1794 stipulated that the flag should have fifteen stripes and fifteen stars to reflect the addition of Vermont and Kentucky.
-However, as the nation continued to expand rapidly, it became clear that adding a new stripe for each new state would eventually make the flag unwieldy.
+Plus, as new states joined the Union, the flag underwent several revisions.
+Here's the thing — the Flag Act of 1794 stipulated that the flag should have fifteen stripes and fifteen stars to reflect the addition of Vermont and Kentucky.
+On the flip side, as the nation continued to expand rapidly, it became clear that adding a new stripe for each new state would eventually make the flag unwieldy.

 This act ensured that the flag would always represent the current number of states while retaining its historical connection to the original thirteen colonies.
 The arrangement of the stars has varied over time, but the current arrangement, adopted in 1960 after Hawaii became the 50th state, features nine rows of stars, with six stars in five rows and five stars in four rows, all neatly aligned.